Wang-BrainBody-Lab/Documentation/Run EASI-FISH data with Nextflow Tower.md

 ```
 **Note:** You must connect to Cornell campus network or use [CU VPN](https://it.cornell.edu/cuvpn#toc-who-can-us-Ikb_bdqc) to use server.
 Please enter your BioHPC password (may be different from your Cornell account).

-## Step 2 Start a slurm session and bring the Seqera tower agent online
+## Step 2 Start a interactive SCREEN session and bring the Seqera tower agent online
 Once logged into your bioHPC account, run the following command:
 ```
   sbatch nextflow_tower.sh